In pickleball, courts are divided up into three main parts. One of these parts is the non-volley zone, commonly referred to as the kitchen.

 The pickleball kitchen has different rules than the rest of the court.
 In this area, a volley may not be hit.
 Volleying in this area will result in a fault.

-A volley occurs when the player hits the ball out of the air, rather than waiting for it to bounce.
+A volley occurs when the player hits the pickleball out of the air, rather than waiting for it to bounce.
 Hitting a volley can increase the speed of the ball, and is useful for high balls that would require a good deal of backing up in order to let them bounce.

-The opposite of a volley is a groundstroke, or the act of hitting the ball after it has bounced.
+The opposite of a volley is a groundstroke or the act of hitting the ball after it has bounced.
 These shots often land deep into the court and are used to sustain long rallies and run the opponent.
-Understanding these two terms is critical to understanding the rules of the kitchen.
+Understanding these two pickleball terms is critical to understanding the rules of the kitchen.

 Pickleball Kitchen Rules